 The Rise Of Afrofuturism: From Star Wars To Black Panther

-As I always do at least 3 times a year, I found myself watching the first entry in George Lucas’ original ‘Star Wars’ Saga…’A New Hope’.
+I recently found myself watching the first entry in George Lucas’ original ‘Star Wars’ Saga…’A New Hope’.

 I was reminded of one of the reasons I fell in love with ‘Star Wars’ when the scene of Zulu speaking Jawa Droid Merchant Scavengers who capture and eventually sell R2-D2 and C-3PO to a bored and frustrated Luke Skywalker came up.